 The kitchen item that tugs at Rowena Murakami’s heartstrings was simple: a basic white enamel mug with a dark blue rim.
 “When I was young, my grandfather and I would go on long walks.
 We would start at 5 a.m. to catch the sunrise, either on the mangroves near our place or on the rice paddies in the next town.
 He will always bring a small picnic for us, with his small coffee flask and those enamel mugs,” she recalls.
 “I am reminded of my grandpa when I see those mugs, but the ones I see now have other designs.”
 However, she says, “I will definitely buy it if I find the basic ones.”

-For other people it’s a certain type of casserole dish, like the once-popular Corning Wildflower pattern, or a plastic K-Mart cup that seemingly every child in America drank out of, or a set of colored Pyrex bowls that were always pulled out when a cake was being baked.
+For other people it’s a certain type of casserole dish, like the once-popular Corning Wildflower pattern, or a plastic cup that seemingly every child in the country drank out of, or a set of coloured Pyrex bowls that were always pulled out when a cake was being baked.
 Some people don’t even remember what plates their parents or grandparents used until they randomly see them again and are instantly transported back into their childhood kitchen.

 Of course, anything can set off an episode of nostalgia.
 But kitchenware does seem to hold a special power over our minds and souls.
 “As nostalgia can be triggered by both taste and smell, it makes sense that items related to food such as specific patterned plates would be used as triggers for nostalgia also,” says Bettina Zengel, PhD, a lecturer at the University of Essex, who’s studied the emotion.